AndyWangSFU/Huffman-Encoding-Decoding/README.md

 # Huffman-Encoding-Decoding
-This is a C++ project to compress / decompress files, based on the algorithm of Huffman encoding and decoding.
+This is a C++ project (From a 2-nd year Data Structure course) to compress / decompress files, based on the algorithm of Huffman encoding and decoding.

 # Test and Run